mapattacker/datascience/flask.rst

 Flask is a micro web framework written in Python.
 It is easy and fast to implement with the knowledge of basic web development and REST APIs.
 How is it relevant to model building?
-Sometimes, it might be necessary to run models in the cloud, and
+Sometimes, it might be necessary to run models in the a server or cloud, and the only way is to wrap the model in a web application.
+Flask is the most popular library for such a task.

 Basics